1997-2001 Honda CR250 – Top End Service – Part 5: Piston Inspection

 1997 - 2001 Honda CR250 - Top End Service - Part 5 - Piston Inspection - Cylinder ContactThis is what happens when you don’t let your engine warm-up!

 I have to replace this piston, but if your piston still looks good, it may still be within spec, and if it is, all you need are new rings.
-Your piston must be in perfect condition in order to re-use it, so if one thing is wrong it needs to be replaced.
+Your piston must be in perfect condition in order to re-use it, so one thing wrong and it needs to be replaced.
 You will, however, need new wrist pin clips regardless of your piston’s condition.

 Piston Inspection